fidian/phonydata/README.md

         digitalCode: '780',
         name: 'Trinidad and Tobago Dollar',
         countries: [ 'Trinidad and Tobago' ]
     }

+`phony.locality` provides an object similar to this one.
+When possible, the information within will relate to each other.

+    {
+        addressLine1: '54 Dolor Ut',
+        city: 'Aliquid',
+        stateOrProvince: 'Minima',
+        stateOrProvinceCode: 'MIN',
+        postCode: 'NZW 8AR'
+    }

 `phony.random` returns a number from a range that starts at zero and ends just before one, also known as `[0-1)`.
 Use this as a basis for any random number generation because it can get reset when the user uses `phony.seed()`.